paulhenninger/spring-rest/README.md

 * How to return the correct HTTP response codes
 * How to test the GET, POST, PUT and DELETE controller methods
 * The "Controller-Service-Repository" pattern
-* The use of Lombok to reduce boiler plate code
+* The use of Lombok to reduce boilerplate code
 * How to use an in-memory H2 database
 * How to seed a database on startup
 * The dependencies required to support REST in Spring Boot